 5. Monitor access to your home.

 If you’ve done your research and hired a professional home remodeler, they’ll probably be trustworthy.
 But there’s no need to take a chance.
-Make it clear to the remodeler (and his workers) that you are monitoring your home and you’ll likely minimize the chance of theft.
+Make it clear to the remodeler (and their workers) that you are monitoring your home and you’ll likely minimize the chance of theft.

 Some home security system providers offer you the ability to remotely lock and unlock your home’s doors and remotely arm and disarm your system, so you don’t have to hand out a key or give a worker your passcode.